social-media-questionnaire-header

 42. How much input do you want to have into campaigns?

 A large part of managing client satisfaction comes from managing client expectations.
-Finding out from your client what they expect from you helps you to make sure you’re delivering what your client actually wants.
+Finding out what your clients expect from you helps you ensure that you’re delivering what your clients actually want.

-If your client has expectations that are beyond what you’d consider reasonable, knowing that from the beginning enables you to discuss it with them and come to an agreement about the service you provide.
+If your client has expectations that are beyond what you’d consider reasonable, knowing that from the beginning enables you to discuss them and agree on the service you provide.

 5-proven-tactics-to-effectively-deal-with-difficult-clients-header-image